CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Some enemies have breakable weakpoints (i.e. goo bombers and bulk detonators).
 Area damage can break these weakpoints, but will not benefit from the bonus weakpoint damage.
 So use direct damage on them first.

+* Some enemies have 1x weakpoints: praetorians, oppressors, backs of dreadnought twins (once the armor is destroyed), and caretaker eyes.
+Weapons with weakpoint damage bonuses benefit from hitting 1x weakpoints.

 * Freezing a burning enemy or heating up a frozen enemy will cancel the status effect (on fire or frozen) and deal 200 disintegrate damage - [Temperature shock](https://deeprockgalactic.fandom.com/wiki/Status_Effects#Temperature_Shock)
   * Unfreezing a frozen enemy can often be bad, since frozen is such a powerful status effect.
 For example, if a brood nexus is frozen, it’ll take 3x damage, and it won’t spawn swarmers if it dies while frozen.